Session 1/15Page 3/5: Topic A: How to use the programme

 Topic A: How to use the programme

-The programme combines three basic elements: the Scorecard, the training sessions and most importantly; your reflections on what you learn during the training and how this learning affects your childcare.
+This programme combines three basic elements: the Scorecard, the training sessions and most importantly; your reflections on what you learn during the training and how this learning affects your childcare and eventually the children in your care.

 At the end of your training, you will use Scorecard 2 to answer the same questions again.
 Then you will be able to see the development of each child and your family: Are you less stressed?
 Are the children doing better?
 What will you keep working on to improve your care practices?